In this lab, you will design a VPC with a public subnet, a private subnet, and a Network Address Translation (NAT) device in the public subnet.

 A common example is a multi-tier website, with the web servers in a public subnet, and the database servers in a private subnet.
 You can set up security and routing allowing the web servers to communicate with the database servers.
 The instances in the public subnet can send outbound traffic directly to the Internet, whereas the instances in the private subnet cannot.
-The instances in the private subnet can access the Internet via the NAT instance in the public subnet.
+The instances in the private subnet can access the Internet via the NAT Gateway in the public subnet.
 In this Lab, you will also increase the network security using a network access control list (NACL), which is an optional layer of security that acts as a firewall for controlling traffic in and out of a subnet.
 After completing this Lab, you might consider setting up network ACLs with rules similar to your security groups, in order to add an additional layer of security to your VPC.

 Upon completion of this lab you will be able to create, configure and test the following:

 December 13th, 2022 - Updated a couple of field values to remove trailing spaces to facilitate copy-paste